Acceptance and Commitment Therapy

 Acceptance and Commitment Therapy at Vogue Recovery Center

-Vogue Recovery Center’s behavioral health specialists are trained in acceptance commitment therapy as well as several other evidence-based addiction treatment approaches.
-We create customized treatment plans for each of our clients that are based on:
+Vogue Recovery Center’s behavioral health specialists are trained in acceptance commitment therapy as well as several other research-based addiction treatment approaches.
+We create customized treatment plans for each of our patients that are based on:

 Your treatment plan may include ACT and other traditional approaches like cognitive behavioral therapy and EMDR for trauma and substance abuse.
 We may also integrate holistic practices like yoga, art therapy, and nutrition.
 Our treatment of substance abuse philosophy supports overall healing and well-being and teaches you ways to live a fulfilling, healthy life without drugs and alcohol.